Why Meta Pay failed, and how we unlocked payments in global markets

 June 2024: one bank, one country, one bet

 We launched with a single bank partner covering 30% of Thailand's transactions — a deliberate scope constraint that let us prove the model cleanly before scaling.
-The principle was: get one thing right, then move fast.
+This launch validated the model and spearheaded our shift toward a hybrid payment approach across countries.

 8x